gyng/synthrs/README.md

 * `simple` generates simple tones in `/out`
 * `telecoms` generates phone tones in `/out`
 * `filters` generates examples of audio filtering in `/out`
+* `midi` synthesises a few MIDI files in `/out`

 This generates WAV or PCM files which can be opened in Audacity.
+Example MIDI files are public domain as far as I can tell.

 ### Audacity PCM import settings